Zari Hassan

-Zarinah Hassan (born 23 September 1980), commonly known as Zari Hassan, alias Zari the Boss Lady, is a Ugandan socialite, musician and businesswoman, who resides in South Africa, where she runs businesses.
+Zarinah Hassan (born 23 September 1980), commonly known as Zari Hassan, alias Zari the Boss Lady, is a Ugandan socialite, musician, businesswoman and actress.
+She resides in South Africa.

-She is the heir and CEO of Brooklyn City College (BCC), a South African based diverse, progressive educational institute which she co-founded with her late husband Ivan Ssemwanga.
+She is the heiress and CEO of Brooklyn City College (BCC), a South Africa- based educational institute.
+It is diverse, and progressive.
+She co-founded BCC with her late husband Ivan Ssemwanga.
 BCC maintains the headquarters campus in Pretoria, with satellite campuses in Polokwane, Durban, Johannesburg, Nelspruit, Vereeniging and Rustenburg.

 Biography

-Hassan returned to her native Uganda in 2000, after two years in the United Kingdom.
-Afterwards she moved to South Africa where she met and married Ivan Semwanga.
-They had 3 children.
+Hassan returned to her native Uganda in 2004, after two years in the United Kingdom.
+Afterwards she moved to South Africa where she met and married Ivan Semwanga and together they had 3 children.
 They divorced in 2013 after Hassan accused Semwanga of physically abusing her.

-In May 2017, Semwanga had a massive stroke and was admitted to Steve Biko Academic Hospital.
-He died on 25 May 2017.
-He was buried in Uganda.
+In May 2017, Semwanga suffered a massive stroke and was admitted to Steve Biko Academic Hospital.
+He later died on 25 May 2017 and was buried in Uganda.

 Following the funeral, Hassan returned to South Africa to manage her businesses and some of her late husband's enterprises.
 She has two children with Tanzanian artist Diamond Platnumz.

+In October 2023, Hassan married Ugandan businessman, Shakib Lutaaya.